voutilad/dumb-ws/README.md

 Maybe I'll add basic-auth support.

 ## abwaah? close on invalid data?
 Per sec.
-10.7, I might add in closure on bad data. /Might./
+10.7, I might add in closure on bad data. _Might._

 # the license?
 Why would you even think of using this horrible mess?
 Fine, ISC.
 Buyer beware: you get what you pay for.